SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

 One software security expert said something to the effect of, "I'd be fired if I operated like that."
 Yeah, umm&hellip; I think being _fired_ would be the least of your worries.
-You'd quickly end up in jail if you did that to government systems.
+You'd quickly end up in _prison_ if you did that to government systems.

 Then the murder threats started.
 Once the main whistleblower tried to get the incident investigated by government cybersecurity experts and the FBI, this happened: